alphagov/notifications-ruby-client/DOCUMENTATION.md

 |`response.service_id`|Received text service ID|String|
 |`response.user_number`|Number that received text was sent from|String|

-If the notification specified in the `older_than` argument is older than 7 days, the client will return an empty `collection` response.
+If the notification specified in the `older_than` argument is older than 7 days, the client returns an empty `collection` response.